The FCA has ruled that CPP credit card protection insurance and identity protection policies were unfairly sold to millions.

 If you were sold CPP insurance alongside a credit card, think about how you were offered the policy.
 Cover that was taken out or renewed from January 2005 onwards could put you directly in line for repayment.

-If you had a CPP policy that ended before January 2005 you won't be eligible for the scheme and, if you want redress, you'll have to lodge a complaint with CPP independently.
+If you had a CPP policy that ended before January 2005 you will not be eligible for the scheme and, if you want redress, you will have to lodge a complaint with CPP independently.

 How to get CPP compensation